asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/cURL.md

----
+!!! note

-**Note:**  This page is under construction and may be incomplete or missing information in some areas.
+    This page is under construction and may be incomplete or missing information in some areas.
 If you have questions, please wait until this notice is removed before asking, since it is possible your question will be answered by the time this page is completed.

----
+[//]: # (end-note)